“I’m naming my donkey ‘Shamgar.’ What you gonna call yours?”

 Nathan blushed, stopped, and stared at the ground.
 “Please.”
 He motioned Elijah and the widow past.

 As Elijah stopped at the corner, Zim appeared, holding Neetz by the hand.
 “Where’s Mr. Nathan?”
-He pushed past Elijah and around the corner with Neetz.
-[Show us Neetz’s facial expression here.
-Does she blush or have a sheepish smile?
-You do a good job of showing Nathan’s embarrassment.
-I think Neetz would feel a little uncomfortable with all of the attention, as well.]
+He pushed past Elijah and around the corner with a blushing Neetz.
+She lifted a hand to hide a sheepish smile.

-Neetz freed her hand from Zim and watched him sail around the widow and zoom up to Nathan.
+Neetz freed her hand and watched Zim sail around the widow and zoom up to Nathan.
 “I found her.
 I found Neetz.”

 Nathan gazed at Neetz.
 “Um, yes.
 Neetz.”
 He shook his head then pressed his palms against his cheeks.
 “Good morning, um, Neetzevet.”